-Junior Year Program : We will ask you to sign the lease for your dorm room on Arrival Day.
-We will then transfer your rent to Student Services ("Studierendenwerk").

-There is no security deposit for your room, but please note that we will withhold your transcript until the dorm manager ("Hausverwalter") signs your Room Condition Sheet ("Beleg über den Zimmerzustand") to confirm that your room has been left in good order and no costs have been incurred.
+Junior Year Program: You will sign the lease for your dorm room on Arrival Day.
+We will handle the rent payment for your.
+There is no security deposit for your room, but please note that we will withhold your transcript until the dorm manager ("Hausverwalter") signs your Room Condition Sheet ("Beleg über den Zimmerzustand") to confirm that your room has been left in good order

 Direct Exchange You have to sign your lease at the Studentenwerk Bonn: Nassestraße 11, (2nd floor).
-Students When signing your contract, you will have to pay the first month's rent and a security deposit of two months' rent in advance, either in cash or by credit card.
-The subsequent monthly payments will be deducted from your bank account, so you will need to open a bank account (see page 15) as soon as possible and you will have to allow the Studierendenwerk to deduct your rent directly from your account.
+Students : When signing your contract, you will have to pay the Dorm Basic Set, the first month's rent and a security deposit of two months' rent in advance, either in cash or by credit card.
+The subsequent monthly payments can be deducted from your bank account, so you will need to open a bank account (see page 15) as soon as possible and you will have to allow the Studierendenwerk to deduct your rent directly from your account.
 If the dorm manager confirms that you have left your room in good order and no costs have been incurred, your security deposit will be returned to you within 4 to 6 weeks after your departure in the form of a check to your home address.

-Studierendenwerk Office Hours: Mon., Tues., Thurs.
-9 a.m. - 12 p.m., Thurs. additionally from 2 · 4 p.m.
+Studierendenwerk : Office Hours: Mon., Tues., Thurs.
+9 a.m. - 12 p.m., Thurs. additionally from 2 - 4 p.m.
 Closed on Wednesdays & Fridays!

-Resident Registration After moving into your dorm room, you need to register at the Resident Registration Office ("Meldestelle" / "Bürgeramt") of Bonn.
+Resident Registration .
+You need to register at the Resident Registration Office ("Meldestelle" / "Bürgeramt") of Bonn.
 All residents are registered here.
-We will give you the registration form and a form to help you fill it in.
-If you move to a different apartment in Bonn or to another city, you will have to change your registration there as well
+We will fill out the form togehter.
+Our office will hand in all the registration forms to the city.
+If you move to a different apartment in Bonn or to another city, you will have to change your registration.